isomerpages/moe-rgsperl/_resources/PeRL Publications/INSIGHTS MAGAZINE.md

 Insights magazine is a biennial magazine publication which aims to share practitioner research findings and best practices with RGS staff and the wider educational fraternity.

 A copy of our in-house publications can be accessed by clicking on the images.
-To request for a complimentary hardcopy of the latest Insights magazine, please click [here](https://docs.google.com/forms/d/e/1FAIpQLSfDl4vV7llMZwQXm0aOMw9flvkLZJOhtk3rGtmEIKUAgGVOFQ/viewform?usp=sf_link).
+To request for a complimentary hardcopy of the latest issue of Insights, please click [here](https://docs.google.com/forms/d/e/1FAIpQLSfDl4vV7llMZwQXm0aOMw9flvkLZJOhtk3rGtmEIKUAgGVOFQ/viewform?usp=sf_link).

 #### [INSIGHTS MAGAZINE - ISSUE 5, 2021](https://drive.google.com/file/d/16D7MInanrqI5HHUe17zikHNAM7FlIwCW/view?usp=share_link)
 ![](/images/2021%20insight.png)